Updated: May 31st, 2026

 Studies have shown that some chemical filters can mimic hormones.
 The Food and Drug Administration has never reviewed evidence of potential hazards of these chemical filters, even after it began considering sunscreen safety.
 Instead, these harsh ingredients were grandfathered in and continue to be allowed today.

-There are plenty of other chemicals to consider as well.
+But that’s not the only chemical to consider.
 The EWG has a great chart outlining the toxicity of the most common active ingredients that’s well worth a look.
 And don’t forget to pay attention to the inactive ingredients as well, which typically make up more than half of the product.

 The most concerning inactive ingredient is the preservative methylisothiazolinone.
 In 2013, the American Contact Dermatitis Society named it the “allergen of the year.”
-And although its use has declined, the EWG still found it present on 44 sunscreen labels.
+And although its use has declined it still shows up on sunscreen labels.

 Marketing is all about selling products, and the multi-billion dollar sunscreen industry does plenty of marketing.
 But despite the claims they make about protection from skin cancer, even as sunscreen usage skyrockets, melanoma rates have also continued to rise over the past several decades.